A hair dryer is a great aid in defrosting your frozen meats.

 I've been cooking 40 years, so far, no one has gotten sick.
 Take care and good luck.

 No when this happens you can cook the meat then put it in the freezer for another time.
 It is a law of averages thing.
 Most of the time it might be alright but there is that chance someone will get sick.
-Never take a chance with food.
-There are enough problems with our food as it is.

 Is it safe to freeze meats in the Styrofoam tray that comes from the supermarket?
 Or should the meat be removed from the tray and frozen in a Ziplock bag or foil?